-Revenue from operations for the year ended 30 June 2021 was \$7,329,762 (2020: \$11,827,200).
+Revenue from operations for the year ended 30 June 2022 was \$10,796,410 (2021: \$7,329,762).

-The result for the current year is a deficit of \$55,132 (2020 deficit: \$292,735).
+The result for the current year is a surplus of \$482,121 (2021 deficit: \$55,132).

-The COVID-19 pandemic continued to have a material impact on the Company's operating revenue position during the financial year, with a reduction in business event revenue due to the postponement and cancellation of many Business Events.
+The COVID-19 pandemic continued to have a lingering impact on the Company's operating revenue position during the financial year.
 The Company extended the membership period for all its members acknowledging the difficult trading conditions they have had to endure.

 Management identified certain programs and planned activity it could defer and reassess to mitigate the revenue shortfalls.
 Additionally, savings were achieved as many global trade shows were also cancelled or attended virtually and travel restrictions prevented attendance.